yracnet/vite-plugin-api-routes/packages/plugin/README.md

          *   Will be mapped to possible method
          *   import OTHER_POST from "path/to/OTHER_POST.js"
          *   app.post2('/path/dir', OTHER_POST)
+         *
+         *   Will be mapped before the POST
          */
         OTHER_POST: { method: "post2", priority: 29 },
         /**